Plato Fludd

-He had lived in Charleston and had been enslaved. lived in Florence, South Carolina and was one of its first elected politicians.
+He had lived in Charleston and had been enslaved, lived in Florence, South Carolina and was one of its first elected politicians.
+In 1865, Fludd was one of a group who organized a mass meeting to discuss representation of Black citizens at the South Carolina state convention.
+On Florence's incorporation in 1870, Fludd served as the town's postmaster.
 He also served in the state legislature.
 He represented Darlington County, South Carolina.
 He served as a judge and county treasurer.
 Governor Daniel H. Chamberlain dismissed him as a judge in 1875.

 Governor Robert K. Scott appointed him as an election official in 1870.
 In 1875 the legislature passed an act allowing him to construct gates across a public lane running past his property.